ManishShettyM/LFU/README.md

 # LFU Cache implementation
+Here is a user friendly and easily understandable implementation of Least-Frequently-Used cache in python.
+It is based upon an amazing paper I got to read from a web-club.
+So here is my implementation of it ..

+The other information about contributions can be found below :

+# NIT-K fork info :

 Greetings from Web Club at NITK! :) We are looking to implement a cache described in the paper titled [An O(1) algorithm for implementing the LFU cache eviction scheme](http://dhruvbird.com/lfu.pdf).
 The aim is to provide the user with a user-friendly, well-documented library for use in their own programs.